Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 Unit tests were designed to cover a range of typical and edge-case inputs for triangle identification.
 Meyers supports this approach, stating, "...test every possible permutation of a program."
 Selected tests ensure each type of valid triangle is recognized while also accurately identifying various invalid inputs.
 For example, there are tests for a valid scalene triangle, a valid equilateral triangle, and a valid isosceles triangle, as well as tests for invalid cases including a zero-length side and a set of lengths that do not form a triangle.
 As stated by Myers about his test case evaluation, "Do you have a test case that represents a valid scalene triangle?" and "Do you have at least three test cases that represent valid isosceles triangles such that you have tried all three permutations of two equal sides (such as 3, 3, 4; 3, 4, 3; and 4, 3, 3)?"
 These particular tests were chosen based on the guidance from Chapters 1 to 3 of *The Art of Software Testing*.
 Chapter 1 provided a self-assessment with specific categories of test cases relevant to the triangle problem.

 ## Detail of the Project
+This project was developed in Intellij Idea to meet the requirements of the outlined by the rubric.
+The cores logic lyies in

 ## Unit Tests